NSU-SU19CSE299S16/SU19CSE299S16G02NSU/README.md

 ## **Project Report**
 In our homepage, we have options of login for **admin** and login and register both for the **users.**

+### **USER:**
+After the user logs in , our Homepage which includes featured medicines and a search bar.
+Along with these too, they also have the option to the ‘medicines’ and ‘make appointment’ page.